-Our opinion on the consolidated financial statements does not cover the Other information.
+Our opinion on the separate financial statements does not cover the Other information.

-In connection with our audit of the consolidated financial statements, our responsibility was to read the Other information and, in doing so, consider whether the Other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
-If, based on the work we required to ensure that the Report on activities, including separate parts of the Report on activities, is in compliance with the requirements set forth in the Accounting Act.

-performed, we conclude that there is a material misstatement in the Other information, we are required to report that fact.
+In connection with our audit of the separate financial statements, our responsibility was to read the Other information and, in doing so, consider whether the Other information is materially inconsistent with the separate financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If, based on the work we performed, we conclude that there is a material misstatement in the Other information, we are required to report that fact.